R Designs & Ingredients

 HOW LONG WILL YOUR SOAP BAR LAST:

 This is a very important question.
-Natural soaps, unlike commercial soap, retain its moisturizing properties that is called glycerin.
+Natural soaps, unlike commercial soaps, retain its moisturizing properties that is called glycerin.
 This moisturizing benefit is removed in mass produced soaps.
 This is the reason you need lotions and your skin becomes dry, itchy and oftentimes irratated.
 Here are the three main factors to consider the life span of your soap bar:

 how many people are using it